 Tests will be announced; quizzes will be both announced and unannounced.

-For M281 and M282 students: All students have an opportunity to improve their grade.
-On a tests and major quizzes:
+For M281 and M282 students: Students have an opportunity to improve their grade on quizzes.

-•Corrections may be done thoroughly & completely on the correction worksheet to earn back a maximum of 20% of the points missed.
+•Corrections may be done thoroughly & completely to earn back a maximum of 20% of the points missed.

 •Homework average must be at 90% or better to qualify for the opportunity described above.